 On participating in CAPSA's support group

-The Peer Support Warmline is a free and confidential phone service provided by trained Peer Supporters.
-Peer Supporters have direct lived and living experience of mental health and/or substance use challenges, and can offer supportive helping conversations from the perspective of someone who has been there.
-The Warmline is a great choice if you are feeling lonely, isolated, anxious, or are in need of a friendly ear.
+The Peer Support Warm Line is a free and confidential phone service.
+It is provided by trained Peer Supporters.
+Peer Supporters are people who have experienced mental health and/or substance use challenges.
+They can offer supportive conversations from the perspective of someone who has been there.
+The Warm Line is a great choice if you're feeling lonely, isolated, or anxious.
+You can also reach out if you’re just in need of a friendly ear.

-Once you’re connected with a Peer Supporter, they’ll listen to what’s on your mind, provide information about mental health and substance use, and point you towards other helpful resources.
+Once you’re connected with a Peer Supporter, they’ll listen to what’s on your mind.
+They can give you information about mental health and substance use and point you towards other helpful resources.

 CAPSA: All People, All Pathways

-CAPSA’s All People All Pathway groups provide a safe and inclusive community of support for those who are questioning their relationship with substances.
-Meetings are currently held regularly over Zoom.
+CAPSA’s All People, All Pathway groups provide a safe and inclusive community of support for those who are questioning their relationship with substances.
+Meetings are held regularly over Zoom.

-The purpose of the groups is to provide a safe and aware environment for those seeking help to question their relationship with substances, free from stigma or discrimination.
-Meetings are facilitated by trained peers, and is inclusive of all individuals seeking increased health in their relationship with substances.
+These groups provide a safe and aware environment, free from stigma or discrimination.
+Meetings are facilitated by trained Peer Supporters, and are inclusive of all individuals who are seeking increased health in their relationship with substances.
 Their families, allies, and professionals are all welcome to attend as well.

-Togetherall’s peer-to-peer platform is a safe space to connect with others who are experiencing something similar, or who have been there before.
-Their boards are a place to anonymously chat about whatever’s on your mind, from mental health and substance use to everyday concerns.
+Togetherall’s peer-to-peer platform is a safe space to connect with others.
+Here, you can find people who are experiencing something similar or have been there before.
+The Togetherall boards are a place to anonymously chat about whatever’s on your mind.
+You can talk about anything from mental health to substance use to everyday concerns.

-You can also message with the Wall Guides, trained counsellors who are available 24/7.
+You can also message with the Wall Guides.
+They are trained counsellors who are available 24/7.

 Peer Support is about having a supportive relationship with somebody who shares part of your lived experience.
 In other words, it means getting support from somebody who’s been through similar things as you.

 Connecting with somebody who shares your experiences can help you feel understood and encouraged.
-It can also help you feel less alone in whatever you’re going through, as a reminder that other people have been there too, and that there’s hope that things will get better.
+It can be a reminder that other people have been there too, and that there’s hope that things will get better.

 Counsellors usually have graduate-level training in counselling or psychotherapy.
-They typically work in more formal environments, with specific therapeutic skills and goals.
+They usually work in more formal environments, with specific therapeutic skills and goals.

-Peer Supporters can be trained in a wide range of skills, including active listening and helping skills.
+Peer Supporters can be trained in a wide range of skills.
+These include active listening and helping skills.
 They often work in less formal, more community-based settings.
-Peer Supporters often focus more on sharing their own lived experiences to facilitate mutually helpful conversations with the people who go to them for support.
+Peer Supporters often focus more on sharing their own lived experiences.
+They do this to facilitate mutually helpful conversations with others.